Aman25x/Medical-Study-Application/README.md

 ## What is this project?:

-Grey's 101 is a Medical Study Application that I created for my term project in the 15-112 course at CMU during the 2019 Fall Semster.
+Grey's 101 is a Medical Study Application that I created for my term project in the 15-112 course at CMU during the 2019 Fall Semester.
 This app uses a variety of interactive techniques to help students learn their anatomy.
-Python was the primary languge used to write this application.
+Python was the primary language used to write this application.

 ## Files included: